Why apply for a Schengen Visa?

 • Guides you on the documents required

-• Helps you in filling the forms
+• Helps you in filling out the forms

 • Review your documents before you submit your visa application